heroncenter/heroncenter.github.io/pages/donations/charitable-provision.md

 permalink: /support/charitable-provision/
 ---

 The simplest and most common way to include The Philosophy of the Eight Guided Paths Spiritual Guidance Center Charitable Trust (D.B.A.
 The Heron Center) in estate planning is by making a charitable provision in your will or trust.
-This kind of charitable bequest can be a designated dollar amount, a percentage of your estate, or the residual amount remaining in your estate after all other obligations have been made.</p>
+This kind of charitable bequest can be a designated dollar amount, a percentage of your estate, or the residual amount remaining in your estate after all other obligations have been made.

 You and your attorney may use this sample language: